liuhy0908/thenao_examples/README.md

 Character level rnn generator written from scratch in theano.
 Writes better drama than me at least.

 ## Running:
 Run python rnn.py.
-Dataset
+Datasets are included

 ## Todo:
-* Implement Gated Recurrent Unit/LSTM and see how that
+* Implement Gated Recurrent Unit/LSTM and see how good of a text it generates
 * Implement adagrad adpative learning algorithm

 ## Done: